crewAIInc/crewAI/src/crewai_tools/tools/multion_tool/README.md

 ## Arguments

 - `api_key`: Specifies Browserbase API key.
 Defaults is the `BROWSERBASE_API_KEY` environment variable.
 - `local`: Optional.
-Use the local flag to run the agent locally on your browser.
+Use the local flag set as "true" to run the agent locally on your browser.
+Make sure the multion browser extension is installed and API Enabled is checked.

 ## Steps to Get Started
 To effectively use the `MultiOnTool`, follow these steps: